NoahBarnett06/Borwell-Application/README.md

 Alternatively if only want to run the application without seeing the code in Visual Studios, you can follow the file path BorwellChallenge/bin/Debug and open the file named 'BorwellChallenge.exe'.

 # Assumptions made
-- The room is eaither a square or rectangluar shape
+- The room is either a square or rectangluar shape
 - 1 litre of paint covers 10 metres squared

 # Future improvements I would make with more time